tomloprod/tomloprodModal/README.md

 # tomloprodModal

-**tomloprodModal** is a simple javascript modal library with no dependencies.
+**tomloprodModal** is a simple and configurable javascript library to create responsive modal windows with no dependencies.

 <br>